Fieldcraft Friday: Old country wisdom for wildlife photographers

 This is a dream for macro and close-up work.
 Use a low perspective to capture damp textures, reflections, and surface tension.
 Look for snails, slugs, and their predators on the move.
 Even birds and mammals may become more active in response.
 Rain may be coming—but so is a chance to capture quiet, intimate moments full of mood and detail.

-5. Coat or Plumage Changes = Seasonal Weather Shift
+Coat or Plumage Changes Herald a Seasonal Weather Shift

 Old wisdom: “When the hare turns white too soon, snow’s not far behind.”